After months and months of coping with COVID-19, most of us have found unique ways to continue to live life while staying safe.

 Although the novel coronavirus first appeared months ago, it is by no means weakening.
 In fact, the opposite is true.

-“We’re seeing over 60,000 new cases every day in the United States, which is higher than when the pandemic first started,” Sandhu says.
+“We’re seeing over 150,000 new cases every day in the United States, which is much higher than when the pandemic first started,” Sandhu says.
 “So the virus has definitely not gone away, and it’s important to continue adhering to guidelines.”

-The Centers for Disease Control and Prevention emphasizes three guidelines to protect ourselves and others from COVID-19: proper hand hygiene, practicing social distancing and wearing a mask in public.
-And Sandhu notes that the most impactful of these recommendations is wearing a mask.
+The Centers for Disease Control and Prevention (CDC) emphasizes three guidelines to protect ourselves and others from COVID-19: proper hand hygiene, practicing social distancing and wearing a mask in public.
+And Sandhu notes that the most impactful of these recommendations is wearing a mask if you do venture out.

 “I know that wearing a mask has become a bit of a debate, but in terms of being protective, it’s the most important thing that you can do while in public,” Sandhu says.
-“Not only does it protect you from getting COVID-19, it also helps prevent the spread from you to other people.”
+“Not only do masks help prevent the spread from you to other people, they also help protect you from getting COVID-19.”

 It’s important not just to wear a mask, but to wear it properly.
 “It needs to be completely covering your nose and mouth to be effective,” Sandhu says.
 “This is key because there are a lot of asymptomatic carriers — those who are not aware they have the virus and are spreading it, ultimately affecting the safety of others.”